- Sleep debt, or sleep deficit, results from getting less than seven hours of sleep each night.

 For many people, getting enough sleep can be a challenge.
-According to the Centers for Disease Control (CDC), almost one-third of Americans get less than six hours of sleep.
-Losing sleep is even more common in people who work in the medical field or other shift work jobs.
+More than one-third of Americans get less than seven hours of sleep every night.
+Losing sleep is even more common in people who work in the medical field or other jobs that require shift work.

 Since sleep debt is cumulative, going to sleep 30 or 60 minutes later than usual for a few days can quickly add up.
 The most common activities that cause Americans to miss sleep are work hours, commuting, socializing, relaxing, and watching TV.

-Accumulating sleep debt doesn’t always mean that we feel tired.
-Research has demonstrated that people can cognitively adapt to chronic sleep restriction, not feeling particularly sleepy even though their body is showing significant declines in physical and mental performance.
+Those with accumulated sleep debt may not always experience increased levels of tiredness or fatigue.
+Research has demonstrated that people can cognitively adapt to chronic sleep restriction without feeling particularly sleepy, even though their body is showing significant declines in physical and mental performance.

-It may seem like sacrificing a little sleep to study or work a few more hours helps you get more done, but remember that getting sufficient sleep improves cognitive performance and allows you to be more focused and efficient during the day.
-Here are a few more ideas for improving your sleep hygiene to reduce the chances of accumulating sleep debt:
+It may seem like sacrificing a little sleep to study or work a few more hours helps you get more done, but getting sufficient sleep improves cognitive performance and allows you to be more efficient during the day.
+There are a number of ways to improve your sleep hygiene and reduce the chances of accumulating sleep debt.

-- Keep a set sleep schedule: Maintaining a set sleep schedule allows you to prioritize sleep and make sure you’re getting sufficient rest.
-If you need to change your sleep schedule, do it slowly by changing it in 30- to 60-minute increments.
+- Keep a set sleep schedule: Maintaining a set sleep schedule allows you to prioritize sleep and make sure you are getting sufficient rest.
+If you need to change your sleep schedule, do it slowly by adjusting it in increments of 15 to 30 minutes.

 - Develop a nightly routine: Having a nightly routine allows your body to relax and prepare for quality sleep.
 Set an alarm for 30 minutes to an hour before bed to remind you to dim the lights, turn off electronics, and find a relaxing activity.

-- Consider daytime habits: If you’re chronically underslept, rethink any daytime activities that may be contributing to sleep issues.
-Make sure you’re getting enough daylight and exercise during the day, not drinking caffeine too close to bedtime, and restricting activities in your bed to just sleep and sex.
+- Consider daytime habits: If you are chronically sleep deprived, rethink any daytime activities that may be contributing to sleep issues.
+Make sure you are getting enough sunlight and exercise during the day, not drinking caffeine too close to bedtime, and restricting activities in your bed to just sleep and sex.
 Limiting screen time prior to sleeping may also help reduce sleep issues.

 - Improve the bedroom environment: Optimize your bedroom environment for sleep.
-Keep the temperature comfortable for sleeping (around 65°F), block out any lights or noises that might keep you awake, and consider replacing your mattress, pillow, or sheets if they’re getting older or uncomfortable.
+Keep the temperature comfortable for sleeping, block out any lights or noises that might keep you awake, and consider replacing your mattress, pillow, or sheets if they are old or uncomfortable.

-Taking a nap is often the first thing that comes to mind when we’re underslept, and for good reason.
+Taking a nap is often the first remedy that comes to mind if you are sleep deprived.
 A brief, 10 to 20 minute nap may help you feel more refreshed during the day.
 A mid-afternoon nap can increase working memory, learning, and mental acuity for a few hours.

 Sleeping in on the weekends to catch up on sleep is another common approach.
-Unfortunately, it’s not clear if sleeping in actually compensates for sleep debt or if it simply represents a return to our normal sleep patterns.
-One study found that sleeping in on weekends doesn’t reverse the metabolic dysregulation and potential weight gain associated with regular sleep loss.
+Unfortunately, it is unclear if sleeping in actually compensates for sleep debt or if it simply helps the body to return to its normal sleep patterns.
+One study found that sleeping in on weekends does not reverse the metabolic dysregulation and potential weight gain associated with regular sleep loss.

 Tips for Catching Up on Sleep

-- Consistency is key: Build time into your schedule for sleep and try to keep your bedtime and morning alarm at the same every day, even on weekends.
+- Stay consistent: Build time into your schedule for sleep and try to set your bedtime and morning alarm at the same times every day, even on weekends.
 Maintaining a consistent sleep schedule is important for resyncing circadian rhythms.

-- Keep a diary: A sleep diary can help you track your sleep patterns and any patterns or practices that are affecting your sleep.
-Try the National Sleep Foundation’s sleep diary, it only takes a few minutes a day.
+- Keep a diary: A sleep diary can help you track your sleep habits and identify patterns or practices that are affecting your sleep.

-- Try an afternoon nap: While napping isn’t a replacement for lost sleep, it can help you feel more rested during the day.
-Naps may be particularly helpful for shift workers or people who can’t maintain a consistent sleep schedule.
-Even a short power nap can refresh the rest of your day.
+- Try an afternoon nap: While napping is not a replacement for lost sleep, it can help you feel more rested during the day.
+Naps may be particularly helpful for shift workers or people who have trouble maintaining a consistent sleep schedule.
+Even a short power nap can refresh the body and brain.

 - Give it time: Remember that it can take days to recover from a sleep debt.
-Increase your sleep time slowly, by 15- to 30-minutes at a time, until you reach the optimal amount of sleep for your body.
-Focus on improving your sleep hygiene and consistently getting enough rest, and your body will do the rest.
+Increase your sleep time slowly, by 15 to 30 minutes at a time, until you reach the optimal amount of sleep for your body.
+Focus on improving your sleep hygiene and consistently getting enough sleep, and your body will do the rest.

-- Talk to your doctor: If sleep debt is interfering with your daytime activities or if you’re having trouble recovering, it’s important to talk to your doctor.
-A doctor can discuss the possibility of an undiagnosed sleep disorder, like insomnia, and offer personalized tips for improving your sleep.
+- Talk to your doctor: If sleep debt is interfering with your daytime activities or if you are struggling to recover, it is important to speak with your doctor.
+A doctor can discuss the possibility of an underlying sleep disorder, like insomnia, and offer personalized tips for improving your sleep.